MarcoLeongDev/awesome-steam-deck/README.md

 ## 2. Why framerate limit / FPS limit is not working is not working?
 This is a known bug in gamescope that affects all openGL based games when `v-sync` is not enabled.
 To address it, enable `v-sync` in the game.
 See [reference](https://www.reddit.com/r/SteamDeck/comments/tqfqeg/bug_on_steamdeck_that_sometimes_doesnt_restrict/#CommentTopMeta--Created--t1_i2i6rsm)

+## 3. Why am I seeing blurred or pixelated font or visual in some games?
+This is because of `half rate shading`, turn it off.
+This feature is suppost to lower power consumption, yet, it can make some text/graphic pixelated or blurred.
+The proper of `variable rate shading` considering the context on the screen is actually a good feature, i.e. darker area in a bright scene with reduced qualtity is unnoticable.
+However, the current implementation in the Steam Deck applies to the entire scene, resulting in detail loss in some cases.
+For more information, see the discussion [here](https://www.reddit.com/r/SteamDeck/comments/up1r96/blurry_visuals_on_some_games/), [here](https://www.reddit.com/r/SteamDeck/comments/v9l56q/horribly_blurredpixelated_font_in_games_but_not/) and [here](https://steamcommunity.com/app/1675200/discussions/0/5135803832908051713/)

 # Knowledge checks
 - [ ] Install Steam game, uninstall Steam game